andrejewski/cla/README.md

 The `Type` construct is very simple but just having it makes a slew of concerns fall away and makes problems easier to solve.
-All `Option` constructs require a type, even if they takes no arguments (i.e.
+All `Option` constructs require a type, even if they do not take arguments (i.e.
 `Type.Empty`).
 Type coersion is no problem, just pass the right type to each option.